Boise State–Idaho football rivalry: Governor's Trophy

 When the Big West dropped football following the 2000 season, Boise State and Idaho joined different conferences.
 The Broncos moved up to the WAC, while Idaho joined the distant Sun Belt as a "football only" member (and remained in the Big West for all other sports).
 In an effort to keep the intrastate rivalry strong, then Governor Dirk Kempthorne, a UI alumnus (1975) and former student body president, commissioned the Governor's Trophy, a traveling trophy awarded to the winning team.
 Since its inception in 2001 for the 31st game, the trophy has yet to travel, as Boise State has won all ten games.

 During the four seasons (2001–2004) as a non-conference game, it was played early in the season.
 Idaho joined the WAC in 2005 to return the rivalry to a late-season conference game.
 Idaho has never won the trophy; BSU has handily won all ten games played for it.
 Since the 2010 game, no games have been scheduled and none are scheduled for the immediate future.

 A few months before the teams' most recent meeting in Moscow in 2010, BSU president Bob Kustra expressed his displeasure with the behavior of Idaho fans.
-He told the editorial board of the Idaho Statesman that he and his wife no longer attended the series games in Moscow because Idaho fans had "a culture that is nasty, inebriated and civilly doesn't give our fans the respect that any fan should expect when visiting an away team."
+He told the editorial board of the Idaho Statesman (Boise) that he and his wife no longer attended the series games in Moscow because Idaho fans had "a culture that is nasty, inebriated and civilly doesn't give our fans the respect that any fan should expect when visiting an away team."
 Subsequently, a Moscow bar sold T-shirts reading "Nasty, inebriated" for Idaho fans.